amarrella/blog/site/posts/kubernetes-webhooks.md

 And that's it!
 Compile and create a docker image, and jump to the next section.

 ## How to deploy the Kubernetes Webhook using Dhall
-Regardless of the fact that you created the webhook with the library above or not, this part explains how to deploy a webhook to Kubernetes by using an opinionated dhall template.
+Regardless of the fact that you created the webhook with the library above or not, this part explains how to deploy a webhook to Kubernetes by using an opinionated Dhall template.

+Dhall is a configuration language aimed at writing maintainable configuration files.
+It's a great language to write infrastructure configuration in, with features such as:
+- (safe) imports
+- functions
+- types
+-
+See [dhall-lang.org](https://dhall-lang.org) for more information about the language.

 As a *pre-requisite* for this part, you need to:
 - Install [cert-manager](https://cert-manager.io) in your cluster.
 This has been tested with cert-manager `v0.13.0` with the ca-injector enabled.